kragen/dernocua/text/veskeno-exploration.md

 Central (Java) 234, PyPI 217, nuget (.NET) 181, Packagist (PHP) 102,
 crates.io (Rust) 58, and RubyGems 19.
 Everything else is below 10 new
 modules per day.
-I sampled the top three of these, plus another 9 that aren’t hip, so hopefully I’m getting a pretty broad range of programming styles.
+I sampled the top three of these, plus another 9 that aren’t hip.
 [TIOBE][1] gives C, Java, Python, C++, C# (.NET), Visual Basic (.NET), JS, PHP, SQL, and assembly as its top 10; I included five of these including the top four; [GitHub][2] ranks JS, Python, Java, TypeScript, C#, PHP, C++, C, shell, and Ruby, and I included six of these, including the top three.
-PHP and C# are the big omissions.
+(PHP and C# are the big omissions.)

+So, hopefully I’m getting a pretty broad range of programming styles, although all these languages except m4 are pretty similar.

 [0]: http://www.modulecounts.com/
 [1]: https://www.tiobe.com/tiobe-index/